the1lab/1lab/src/Cat/Instances/Simplex.lagda.md

 At this point, we could prove the associativity/unitality laws for
 $\Delta^{+}, \Delta^{-}$, and $\Delta$ by a series of brutal inductions.
-Luckily for us, there is a more elegant approach: all of these maps have interpretations as maps `Fin m → Fin n`, and these interpretations are both injective and functorial.
-This allows us to lift equations from functions back to equations on their syntactic presentations, which gives us associativity and unitality "for free".
+Luckily for us, there is a more elegant approach: all of these maps have interpretations as maps `Fin m → Fin n`.
+This interpretation is has 2 key properties:

+1. The interpretation is functorial: both $\llbracket id \rrbracket = id$, and $\llbracket f \circ g \rrbracket = \llbracket f \rrbracket \circ \llbracket g \rrbracket$.
+2. The interpretation is injective: if $\llbracket f \rrbracket = \llbracket g \rrbracket$, then $f = g$.

+Together, this ensures that our interpretations form a series [[faithful functors]], which allows us to lift equations from functions back to equations on their syntactic presentations.
+In particular, composition of functions is associative and unital, so constructing these interpretations gives us associativity and unitality "for free".

 With that plan outlined, we begin by constructing interpretations of (semi/demi) simplicial maps as functions.

 ```agda
 Δ-hom⁺ : ∀ {m n} → Δ-Hom⁺ m n → Fin m → Fin n